Antibiotics and drug testing

 MRSA is methicillin-resistant Staphylococcus aureus.
 It is very dangerous because it is resistant to most antibiotics.
 To slow down or stop the development of other strains of resistant bacteria, we should:

-You may wish to view this BBC News item (2007) about how drug-resistant strains of TB are putting European Union states at risk of a deadly outbreak.
+You may wish to view this BBC News item from 2007 about how drug-resistant strains of TB are putting European Union states at risk of a deadly outbreak.

-Tuberculosis (TB), is a disease caused by a bacterium called Mycobacterium tuberculosis.
+Tuberculosis, or TB for short, is a disease caused by a bacterium called Mycobacterium tuberculosis.
 Most people who are infected do not show any symptoms.
-But about 10 per cent go on to develop serious symptoms including shortness of breath, coughing, fever and even death.
+But about 10 per cent go on to develop serious symptoms including shortness of breath, coughing, fever, and even death.

 Infected people without symptoms are usually given a course of one antibiotic [antibiotics: Substances that kill bacteria. ].
 Those who show symptoms need a course of several antibiotics at once.
 This is to reduce the chance of strains of antibiotic-resistant bacteria emerging.

 The main steps in the development of resistance are: